Research

 Photonics and Novel Materials Lab

 We focus on metamaterials, novel superconductors including metamaterial superconductors and unconventional electromagnetic waves.
-We use polarization reflectometry, Vibrating Sample Magnetometer (VSM) and cryostats, including the use of a superconducting magnet.
+We use polarization reflectometry and other optical setups, a Vibrating Sample Magnetometer and cryostats, including one with a 9 T superconducting magnet.

 Thin Film Fabrication Lab